George Wallerstein

 In 2002, he won the Henry Norris Russell Lectureship.
 In 2004, he was presented the President's Award by the United Negro College Fund for his contributions to diversity.
 He served on the Board of Directors for the NAACP Legal Defense Fund and the National Advisory Board of the Center for Arms Control and Non-Proliferation, the research arm of Council for a Livable World.

 He was elected a Legacy Fellow of the American Astronomical Society in 2020.

+American astrophysicist Emily Levesque described Wallerstein in her 2020 popular science book The Last Stargazers: The Enduring Story of Astronomy's Vanishing Explorers: "George is a champion boxer, a licensed pilot, an accomplished mountaineer, and an award-winning humanitarian. [...]
+In pretty much any research discussion, George can be counted on to chime in and recite, from memory, exact results from hundreds of scientific papers dating back to the 1930s along with a choice tale or two about the researchers who did the work".